KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents an error when matching a System.Uri to a System.UriTemplateTable.

-    throw [System.UriTemplateMatchException]::New("Represents an error when matching a System.Uri to a System.UriTemplateTable.")
+    throw [System.UriTemplateMatchException]::New('Represents an error when matching a System.Uri to a System.UriTemplateTable.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.UriTemplateMatchException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.UriTemplateMatchException.aspx)